ansumanm8/LangChain/Projects/HumorChat/ReadMe.md

 ***
 > Next Updates:
 - Dockerfile (for containerizing the project)
 - Need to add good practices!
+- will be adding the k8s impl too
+- along with prometheus and grafana implementation